 Behind the scenes, your body releases a flood of stress hormones, including adrenaline cortisol and norepinephrine.
-These hormones rouse the body to action and provide additional Strength, Speed, Stamina, quicker reaction time are and sharpen your focus.
+These hormones rouse the body to action and provide additional Strength, Speed, Stamina, quicker reaction time are

 For some of us, stress has become so common that it is a way of life.
 Our bodies are designed to handle small doses of stress We are not equipped to handle long-term, chronic stress without ill consequences.
-(1).
-However,

 All of us deal with stress differently, our bodies handle stress in different ways.
 However, some of the symptoms of stress are: